Get

 • Repeat steps one and two until your pet is relaxed and comfortable around the elevator.

-• Once your dog is comfortable with the elevator doors, practice entering and exiting the elevator with your dog on a loose leash, paying close attention to how your pet is responding.
-Step back out and try again if your dog seems to be getting scared.
+• Once your dog is comfortable with the elevator doors, practice entering and exiting the elevator with your dog on a loose leash, letting them choose the direction rather than pulling them in, while paying close attention to their body language.
+Reward their calm and relaxed behavior with a tasty treat and spend a few seconds inside if possible.
+Step back out and try again if your dog seems relaxed, while reinforcing their behavior.
+If they are scared or unsure, reassure them and give them a break before trying again, or return to the previous step.

 • Practice using the elevator with your dog regularly to reinforce their training and build confidence.